EB-1C Denial: Top 6 reasons for Rejection, Denial Rate | VisaNation

 7. Lack of Work History in Foreign Branch

 One of the major issues we see comes when people are led to believe that the L-1A nonimmigrant visa directly translates over to an EB-1C.
-While the requirements are very similar concerning your qualifications and those of your employer, there is one key issue that is often overlooked.
+While the requirements are very similar concerning your qualifications and those of your employer, there is one key issue that is often overlooked:

-To qualify for the EB-1C, you must have been working in a managerial or executive capacity in the foreign branch of your multinational company for at least one continuous year in the three years leading up to the EB-1C petition.
-This can present a real problem for those that have been living in the U.S. under L-1A status for the past 5-7 years.
-In order to meet the EB-1C requirement, you would need to return to your home country and work as a manager or executive in your company’s branch there for one year before petitioning.
+This can present a real problem for those who have been living in the U.S. under L-1A status for the past 5-7 years.
+To meet the EB-1C requirement, you would need to return to your home country and work as a manager or executive in your company’s branch there for one year before petitioning.

-On the other hand, if, for example, you had been working in your company’s foreign branch for several years before coming to the U.S. under L-1A status, you would have two years to still be eligible for the EB-1C.
-Speak with your immigration attorney to ensure that this requirement is properly understood.
+On the other hand, if you had been working in your company’s foreign branch for several years before coming to the U.S. under L-1A status, you would have two years of eligibility for the EB-1C.

 EB-1C Denial Rate